cp3402-students/project-team6/deployment2.md

     - Assign cards to developers and track progress within Trello.
     - Utilize communication tools (Discord/Slack) for discussions related to tasks.

+### Local Development with Docker

+1. **Start the Local Development Environment**

+     - Do a quick overview of [Docker-Compose](https://docs.docker.com/compose)
+    - When you are ready to dive in and install docker and docker-compose.
+Follow this [Quickstart: Compose and Wordpress tutorial](https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/wordpress/) to setup your own local environment.
+Use the provided `docker-compose.yml` from the repository.

+    - Create Folder for the project and open it to your IDE we used [PhpStom](https://www.jetbrains.com/phpstorm/download/#section=windows)

+    - Download `docker-compose.yml` from [CP3402/project-team6](https://github.com/cp3402-students/project-team6/blob/main/docker-compose.yml), save it from the project folder.

+    - Run `docker-compose up -d` to start the development environment with WordPress and database.

+    - Access your local WordPress site at `http://localhost:8080`.